kellyav/machinelearningfinal/guide_to_post.md

 The commit will post with your name on it, saying that you made changes and when the last changes were made.

-**!Important!** For us, since we are working with three people and the project will consist of a lot of moving parts, choose the "Create new branch" option when posting the code.
+**!
+Important !** For us, since we are working with three people and the project will consist of a lot of moving parts, choose the "Create new branch" option when posting the code.
 That way we can create a version history and it doesnt replace older version of the code, just in case something goes wrong like an error, and we can go back and look at previous versions.
 Name the branch by version number and keep the naming consistent.